Wilms Tumor (Nephroblastoma)

 In cases where there is a suspicion of a genetic link, Wilms tumor patients may be referred to the University of Chicago Pediatric Familial Cancer Clinic.
 This highly specialized clinic is dedicated to helping children and their families with inherited cancers.

 Children facing cancer often have ongoing medical, emotional, social, and developmental needs.
 Our doctors, nurses, social workers, and child life specialists recognize these issues and can provide your family with the resources and tools to keep you informed, find assistance, and help you cope.

 While the cure rate for Wilms tumor is more than 90 percent, these patients may face other health issues as they grow older.
 The University of Chicago Childhood Cancer Survivors Center is an integrated program aimed at the prevention and treatment of long-term issues associated with cancer therapy.

 Pediatric oncologists, pediatric surgeons, radiation oncologists, pathologists, and nurse practitioners who specialize in oncology all play key roles in the treatment of children with Wilms tumor.
 This multidisciplinary team provides comprehensive clinical care for patients, supportive care for their families, and ongoing laboratory and clinical research. »Learn more about our pediatric cancer care team

-Comer Children’s Hospital provides important resources to help children and their families live with cancer.
+Comer Children’s provides important resources to help children and their families live with cancer.

 - Child Life Program: Kids want to feel like kids, even when they are sick.
 Our Child Life specialists use play, art, and other approaches to take some of the scare away from the cancer experience and to help kids feel as normal as possible.

-- Ronald McDonald House: Located near Comer Children’s Hospital, the Ronald McDonald House provides a home away from home for families with hospitalized children.
+- Ronald McDonald House: Located near Comer Children’s, the Ronald McDonald House provides a home away from home for families with hospitalized children.